NasGenius/homework-05/README.md

 * This project emphasizes the use of using Javascript to save and retrieve data from local storage
 * This project utilizes the use of moment.js for time calculation and formatting  conversion

+## Code Validation
+* Used Code Beauty for my code validation for HTML, Javascript, and CSS.

 ### This project has the following features:
 * A header with local time that updates live
 * Seven Input Entries